Pro V1x Alternatives: These Balls Could Be Even Better

 I also noticed that the Wilson spins a bit more off the tee and spins a bit less with the longer irons.
 I think most people would prefer less driver spin and more iron spin, but it’s still a solid ball.

-You can see the differences between the Wilson balls HERE.
+You can see our favorite Wilson balls HERE.

 The Pro V1x Alternatives Explained